koykov/dyntpl/readme.md

 * range-loop, like `{% for k, v := range obj.Items %}...{% endfor %}`

 Edge cases like `for k < 2000 {...}` or `for ; i < 10 ; {...}` isn't supported.
-Also, you can't make infinite loop by using `for {...}`.
+Also, you can't make an infinite loop by using `for {...}`.

 #### Separators

-When separator between iterations required, there is a special attribute `separator` that made special to build JSON output.
+When separator between iterations is required, there is a special attribute `separator` that made special to build JSON output.
 Example of use:
 ```
 [